Irish Amateur Championship (snooker)

 The Irish Amateur Championship (occasionally known as the Irish National Championship) is an annual snooker competition played in Ireland and is the highest ranking amateur event in Ireland.

 History

 The competition was first established back in 1927 which was won by T.H.
 Fayrey.
-The title is currently held by Brendan O'Donoghue, who has won the competition a record seven times in the modern era.

 Many former champions have gone on to play on the world tour such as Colm Gilcreest, David Morris, Vincent Muldoon, Brendan O'Donoghue, Rodney Goggins and, most notably, twice winner Ken Doherty.
 He went on to become the only former Irish champion to win the World Snooker Championship in 1997, when he ended Stephen Hendry's run of five consecutive wins.

+Brendan O'Donoghue is the most successful player in the tournament's history, having won the competition a record seven times in the modern era.
+The reigning champion is David Morris, who defeated O'Donoghue 7–1 in the 2025 final to win the national title for the fifth time in his career.